By Andrew Das, Paradiso Solutions. Updated on February 18, 2020

 Social learning is not just about using some social tools interspersed with formal learning experiences.
 Social learning is an idea that pushes you to think of your entire organization as a social learning ecosystem.
 This mindset is fundamental to tap into the full potential of what social learning can bring about.

-5. Your competition has it, you should too!
+5. Your competition does it, and so should you!

 Your competition is going robust on getting newer technologies in their organization, and social learning is one of them.
 And it is not just for show: social learning is a better way to work.
-A social learning platform, such as Moodle, will likely transform collaboration and sharing of knowledge in your organization.
-Moodle encourages users to interact with each other through forum-type discussions, shared resources and team-based activities with results available for others.
+A social learning platform will likely transform collaboration and sharing of knowledge in your organization.
+Modern-featured LMS like Moodle encourage users to interact with each other through forum-type discussions, shared resources and team-based activities with results available for others.

 What are some Social Learning features to look for in an LMS?